hope366/Lizzie-improvements/README.md

 ### Force UTF-8 for saving SGF

  If you load an SGF that uses a non-ASCII code (other than half-width alphanumeric characters, Japanese, etc.) as the player name and then save it, there was a bug that the player name at the bottom of the board would be written strangely.In v1.9 this issue is resolved by forcing UTF-8 when saving the SGF.

+## Changes in v2.0

+### Update DisplayStrings_ko.properties

+ The Korean notation has been improved to make it easier to use.
+(I can't explain because I don't understand Korean) See [here](https://github.com/hope366/Lizzie-improvements/pull/4) for more information.

+### Fix wrong getCoord which leads analysis hangs when enable katago ownership in rectangle board

+ Analysis hung bug when turning on KataGo's estimated area display on a rectangular board.This bug doesn't seem to occur in Lizzie-improved-v1.9, but it seems to occur in the official version of Lizzie-0.7.4.

+### only update last-folder if there is something to update

+ This issue has not been reproduced and cannot be explained in detail.
+Since a bug in Ubuntu has been reported, it may be a bug limited to Ubuntu.